Your AI. Your data.

 The user is sovereign.
 If a user chooses to communicate with an agent that fails attestation, the implementation MUST:

-All agent state files (memories, trust graph, personality, settings, identity, and action history) MUST be encrypted at rest using AES-256-GCM or equivalent authenticated encryption.
+All agent state files MUST be encrypted at rest using AES-256-GCM or equivalent authenticated encryption.

 The encryption key (vault key) MUST be: